jdittrich/userNeedResearchBook/text/allURBook.md

 lead to the provision of a wiki for collecting best practices for doing common repairs and maintenance.

-If you have a new idea you can ask yourself »Does this idea follow my principles/group titles?
-Does it violate some of them?«.
+If you have a new idea you can ask yourself »Does this idea follow what is stated in the group titles?
+Does it violate it them?«.
 You may ask yourself »With which design could I realize this principle?«.
 Since the principles are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.

 Grouping your data based on insights about your participants provides great benefits.
 But it can be hard and may be not possible for all your data.
 Creating groups using the same-things-mentioned methods is still a useful method and these groups may still evolve.
 Usually I have quite some »same-things-mentioned«-groups in the beginning and far fewer at the end – but still my analysis will be a mixture of both styles.